What’s The Difference Between A Sketch & A Tech Pack?

 You do not need to learn how to create technical designs yourself, master Adobe Illustrator or take a fashion design degree.
 That’s my job.

-Inside my course, The Fashion Startup Academy, I teach you:
+Inside my 6 month mentorship program, The Fashion Startup Academy, I walk my clients through:

 What a tech pack is